 Before the Holocaust, Hungary had a sizable Jewish community accounting for six percent of total population.
 In this article, you can read about the events leading up to and of the Holocaust in Hungary.

 Estimates on the total number of Hungarian Jews killed in the Holocaust vary because of changes in Hungary’s borders before, during and after World War II, and because many survivors remained abroad.
-There were 825,000 Jewish people in so-called Greater Hungary before the deportations began in March 1944, and the consensus is that more than 500,000 were killed.
+There were 825,000 Jewish people in so-called Greater Hungary before the deportations began in March 1944, and the consensus is that more than 500,000 of them were killed.
 Below, you'll find the main Holocaust memorials of Budapest.

-#1 - Shoes on the Danube Bank (location; accessible at all times, no admission fee): 60 pairs of cast-iron shoes were placed on the edge of the Danube's bank to remember the Budapest Jews who were killed there by members of the Hungarian Arrow Cross Party.
-They ordered victims to remove their shoes before shooting them, with their bodies falling into the river and drifting away.
+#1 - Shoes on the Danube Bank (location; accessible at all times, no admission fee): While Budapest's Jewish community escaped the mass deportations of the Hungarian countryside, they were not safe from raids by the Hungarian Arrow Cross Party.
+The 60 pairs of cast-iron shoes placed on the edge of the Danube's bank is a memory to the Budapest Jews killed there.
+The murderers ordered victims to remove their shoes – to keep them – before shooting them, with their bodies falling into the river and drifting away.
 The memorial has shoes of all sizes, including children’s shoes, setting off a cascade of emotions.

 #3 - Emanuel Tree (location; opening hours vary; closed on Saturday; HUF 9,000 admission): Located behind the Dohány Street Synagogue, the weeping willow memorial has the names of 30,000 Hungarian Holocaust victims inscribed in the tree's metal leaves.
 The Tablets of Stone in front of it are symbolically stripped of their content.
 American actor Tony Curtis – whose father, Emanuel Schwartz, was a Hungarian Jew – provided the funds for the memorial.